mikzuit/fair-job-offer/README.es.md

-# Oferta de trabajo justa
+# Ofertas de trabajo justas
-// To be updated
+// To do